-Michael Roark Shirtless Lawyer Hunk.
-Look who’s rocking his jammer swimsuit?
-It’s lawyer-turned-actor Michael Roark.
-The above pic is from the 2011 movie Dolphin Tale where Michael played the role of competitive swimmer Donovan Peck.
-Ain’t he cool?
-Which is the sexier Michael Roark shirtless photo, the one above or this next one below?
+Michael Roark Shirtless Lawyer Hunk (26 May 2015).
+Look who’s rocking his jammer swimsuit in the pic below?
+It’s actor Michael Roark.
+The photo is from the 2011 movie Dolphin Tale where Michael played the role of competitive swimmer Donovan Peck.

-Who knew a lawyer would have a body to die for like that?
-If we came across these photos sooner, we would have included him to our list of hot male laywers.
-For those who are wondering, Roark went to the University of Florida Law School and became a bonafide lawyer before he decided to try his luck in Hollywood.
+Who says lawyers can’t have sculpted bodies like male models?
+Certainly not our Michael who, for those who are wondering, attended the University of Florida Law School and became a bonafide lawyer before he decided to try his luck in Hollywood.

-He’s been pretty lucky so far, acting-wise, having landed regular acting gigs on Sleepy Hollow, Greys Anatomy, Vampire Diaries, and more.
+Acting wise, he’s been pretty lucky so far having landed regular acting gigs on Sleepy Hollow, Greys Anatomy, Vampire Diaries, and more.
 Recently, Deadline reported that he’s been cast for MTV’s Finding Carter which he will be joining during the upcoming second season.

 Puppy dog eyes!
 This is our favorite Michael Roark shirtless photo.
-So cute.
+Want more hot male lawyers?